f-droid/fdroid-website/_docs/All_our_APIs.md

 [_fdroiddata_](https://gitlab.com/fdroid/fdroiddata).
 In order to encourage more creative reuse, we keep our data in standard formats in easy to find places.
 The whole app collection is in [YAML format]({{ site.baseurl }}/{% post_url 2019-09-11-yaml-metadata %}).
-The file can either be directly accessed by Application ID using the GitLab Raw URL `https://gitlab.com/fdroid/fdroiddata/-/raw/master/metadata/<ApplicationID>.yml` (e.g. <https://gitlab.com/fdroid/fdroiddata/-/raw/master/metadata/org.fdroid.fdroid.yml>).
+The file can be directly accessed by Application ID using the GitLab Raw URL `https://gitlab.com/fdroid/fdroiddata/-/raw/master/metadata/<ApplicationID>.yml` (e.g. <https://gitlab.com/fdroid/fdroiddata/-/raw/master/metadata/org.fdroid.fdroid.yml>).